 Costs are charged to sponsored projects as direct line item expenditures or through the indirect cost recovery charge.
-Direct charges include salary of faculty, students and others working directly on the project as well as materials and supplies used on the project and travel incurred in carrying out the project goals.
-Administrative and facilities costs are recovered by the university through the indirect costs charged to the project.
-Indirect costs include administrative salaries, office supplies and equipment, and other costs that are incurred to meet common or joint objectives and can't be readily identified to a particular project.
-The Federal government has provided guidelines regarding costs that can be direct charged to federally sponsored projects including subawards in the Uniform Grant Guidance 2 CFR 200.
+The Federal government has provided guidelines regarding costs that can be direct charged to federally sponsored projects including subawards in the Uniform Guidance 2 CFR 200.

-The University Of Massachusetts Dartmouth Policy On Direct And Facility And Administrative Costs is based on the requirements of the Uniform Grant Guidance 2 CFR 200 and best practices at other research institution.
+The University of Massachusetts Dartmouth Policy On Direct and Facility and Administrative Costs is based on the requirements of the Uniform Grant Guidance 2 CFR 200 and best practices at other research institutions.

 Direct Charging of Costs Normally Considered Indirect Costs

 Costs normally treated as Facility and Administrative costs (indirect costs) cannot be direct charged to a federally sponsored program unless the specific circumstances of the project results in an unusual need for them.
 The federal government allows the direct charging of these costs only in unusual or unlike circumstances that are described in the Uniform Guidance 2 CFR 200.
 In order for these types of expenses to be direct charged to a project, the budget justification approved by ORA and submitted to the sponsor must contain detailed justification of the costs explaining the unique need for them.
 If the need for these costs is identified after the award is received by the university, sufficient justification must be provided to ORA for approval at that time.

 Examples of projects where direct charging of these costs may be appropriate include but are not limited to: